 Proceed with Caution or Risk Disqualification

 ABA Section of Litigation leaders counsel practitioners to check the law of their jurisdiction, and proceed with caution to avoid the risk of disqualification.
-California's rule "aims to promote respect for the protection of attorney-client confidences by imposing duties on attorneys in receipt of otherwise privileged documents that appear to have been inadvertently produced," says Thomas G. Wilkinson Jr., member of the Ethics and Professionalism Committee.
+California's rule "aims to promote respect for the protection of attorney-client confidences by imposing duties on attorneys in receipt of otherwise privileged documents that appear to have been inadvertently produced," says Thomas G. Wilkinson Jr., member of the Section of Ligitation's Ethics & Professionalism Committee.

 Josephine Bahn is a contributing editor for Litigation News.